lililill/apollo-otherDB/docs/en/faq/common-issues-in-deployment-and-development-phase.md

 > Note 2: If you are adding an environment to Apollo Configuration Center that has been running for a while, don't forget to refer to [2.1.2.4 Importing ApolloConfigDB project data from another environment](en/deployment/distributed-deployment-guide?id=_2124-importing-apolloconfigdb-project-data-from-another-environment) to initialize the new environment

+> Note 3: if your custom environment name is "PROD", it will be forcibly converted to "PRO".
+Similarly, if the environment name is "FWS", it will be forcibly converted to "FAT".

 ##### 4.2.2 Adding a custom environment

 If the environment to be added is not one of Apollo's pre-defined environments, please refer to the following steps.